Cramsden/TrySwiftPrototyping/README.md

 ### Xcode projects
 There are 2 avaliable Xcode projects:
 - TrySwiftPrototype: A project using **SwiftUI**
+  - Minimum compatability is Xcode 11 beta 5 (Let me know if you need the beta!)
 - TrySwiftPrototype2: A project using **UIKit**
+  - Minimum compatability is Xcode 10.2

 On the master branch you should find a barebones app in which the networking layer has already been built out and the data is being stored in codable objects that represent these api objects.